kiranbakale/Simplified-CICD-GitOps-with-Jenkins-and-ArgoCD/README.md

 - **/spring-boot-app**: Contains the source code of the application.
 - **/spring-boot-app-manifests**: Includes Kubernetes deployment manifest files.

+## ⚠️ Note on Repository Structure
+While GitOps best practices often recommend separate repositories for code and manifests, this project takes a deliberate approach by consolidating both in a single repository.
+The intention is to simplify the learning experience, especially for beginners, and highlight the integral role of Argo CD in the continuous deployment process.

 ## CI/CD Flow

 1. **Developer's Commit**: Developers commit their code to the GitHub repository.